CBS ran their story on the Northwest Cryobank situation I wrote about in my last blog post and the NY Times ran its story on February 16, 2019.

-It’s my professional opinion that sperm banks’s attempts to keep donor-conceived people from their first and second-degree genetic relatives, by trying to prohibit mutual consent contact on DNA websites and on the Donor Sibling Registry (DSR) has nothing to do with “protecting the donors” as they claim, but rather an attempt to keep their wrong-doing from becoming public.
+It’s my professional opinion that sperm banks’ attempts to keep donor-conceived people from their first- and second-degree genetic relatives, by trying to prohibit mutual consent contact on DNA websites and on the Donor Sibling Registry (DSR), has nothing to do with “protecting the donors” as they claim, but rather an attempt to keep their wrong-doing from becoming public.

-* tracking or limiting the number of kids born from any one donor.
-The DSR has many groups of more than 100 half siblings, all the way up to around 200.
-Limiting the number of kids born to any one donor is also not in any the donor contracts, although many donors, including my own, have been promised no more than 10 kids.
+- • Tracking or limiting the number of kids born from any one donor.
+The DSR has many groups of more than 100 half-siblings, all the way up to around 200.
+Limiting the number of kids born to any one donor is also not in any of the donor contracts, although many donors, including my own, have been promised no more than 10 kids.
 You can’t limit until you accurately track, which just isn’t done.

 NW Cryobank is the only sperm bank threatening their donors into not signing up to the DSR to make mutual consent contact.
-This is deliberately keeping donors from sharing and updating medical information with the families, and visa-versa.
+This is deliberately keeping donors from sharing and updating medical information with the families, and vice versa.